ChalmersGU-data-structure-courses/OpenDSA/RST/en/Binary/BinaryTreeImpl.rst

 The most common node implementation includes a value field and pointers to the two children.

-Here is a simple implementation for BST nodes.
+Here is a simple implementation for binary tree nodes.
 When we need to support search structures such as the :ref:`Binary Search Tree <binary search tree> <BST>`, the node will typically store a